 Constantly ranked one of the best museums in the US.
 If you have a Bank of America credit or debit card, you get in for free via the “Museums on Us” program that you’re automatically enrolled in.
 Just show your card at the front.
 More information on this program here.

 Rent a kayak solo or with a friend for a relaxing afternoon on the water.
 If you’re lucky you might catch some Boston University sailors out and about.

 Walk, run, rollerblade, bike (you get the idea) along Storrow Drive to see beautiful views of the Charles River and other locals hanging out on one of the piers.
 Walk across the Harvard Bridge and Longfellow Bridge for 360 views of the city.

 Instead of paying $16 to go to the 50th floor Skydeck in the Prudential Tower, head up to the bar & restaurant on the 52nd floor for free and grab brunch, dinner or just a drink.
 The food might not be amazing, but the views are worth it.

 The Envoy Hotel and Legal Harbourside in The Seaport, The Sinclair in Cambridge, The W Lounge downtown and Coppersmith in Southie are a few that come to mind.

 Get in some good laughs at one of the theaters in Boston’s Theatre District (Wang Theatre & The Wilbur are my favorite).
-Laugh Boston in Seaport and Improv Asylum in the North End are also great places to catch shows.
+Laugh Boston in Seaport and Improv Asylum in the North End are also solid places to catch shows.